mixmaxhq/frecency/README.md

 ```

 Frecency adds and removes `_frecencyScore` attribute for compare results.
-You can output results with scores by assigning `keepFrecencyScore` parameter to `true`.
+You can output results with scores by assigning `keepScores` parameter to `true`.

 ## Configuring Frecency